digital-archives/HISTGA1011/slides/week_09_slide_deck.md

 ```
 <ul class="activity-list">
   <li>Using a text editor or pen/paper, spend 5 minutes writing out what you think this command is doing.</li>
-  <li>For the not obvious parts of the code, you may need to consult <code>rsync</code> documentation (search for "rsync command" in a web browser)
+  <li>For the not-so-obvious parts of the code (i.e. -av or --progress), you may need to consult <code>rsync</code> documentation (search for "rsync documentation" in your web browser).
 </ul>

 <!--presenter notes